 The David Williams designed homes at both McFarlin and St. Johns reflect the formal structure, the more informal wings, continuous walls to outside rooms, and protected porches.
 These homes, like the early Mediterranean homes and the recent home by Robert Meckfessel share their architectural honesty, lack of excessive ornamentation and a crisp modernity softened by rolled corners on the plaster walls on the Meckfessel design in the Greenway Parks home and the hand-carved woodwork and hand-hammered iron work in this David Williams-designed Texas Modern home in the Park Cities.

 Robert Meckfessel, known for his modern architecture, was asked to design a Mediterranean home in Greenway Parks.
 Robert Meckfessel confirmed in a recent conversation that he was inspired by his research in classic Mediterranean homes and his familiarity with Texas Modern homes.
 “When I researched Mediterranean homes, I realized there were no hard-and-fast rules when it came to design or proportions,” he told me.
-“But I did find a pattern of symmetrical structures with subordinated wings that were added later.
+“But I did find a pattern of symmetrical structures with subordinated wings that were added later, and other design interior tips using resources from sites as CraftSide to help create a good environment in your home.
 This is how I approached the house on Wenonah in Greenway Parks.
 It started with a fairly formal structure that becomes more relaxed when a wing is added along with a courtyard wall with a planter top.
 The feel of the house becomes softer because there are no wood casements around the doors, only rounded plaster openings.
 I eliminated ornamentation in the interior and around the doors, creating a crisp but rolled edge.”

 Meckfessel added that the planter top on the three-foot tall courtyard wall was inspired by one of his favorite residences, Alvar Aalto’s Villa Mairea outside of Helsinki.